dhansel/ArduinoFDC/README.md

 and `formatDisk` functions including possible causes for each error, Pin numbers refer to pins on the Arduino.

-If you have trouble reading/writing a freshly formatted disk make sure that *both* holes on the corners of the disk itself are *covered*.
-One is "write protect", the other is the disk type (DD/HD).
-If the disk is write protected then some drives won't write to it but the Arduino doesn't know because the "write protect" signal is not read (I tried to not use too many pins).
-If the DD/HD hole is open then the disk is identified HD and the drive quitely refuses to format it as DD.

 \# | Code        | Meaning | Possible causes
 --|-------------|---------|----------------
 0 | S_OK        | No error, the operation succeeded |